LastAncientOne/LastAncientOne.github.io/RIP.md

 #### Utilizing pair trading methodology to analyze stocks within the restaurant sector of the services industry.
 [Services Industry Restaurants Investment](https://github.com/LastAncientOne/Trading-Strategies-in-Emerging-Markets-Coursera/) [Reports](https://github.com/LastAncientOne/Trading-Strategies-in-Emerging-Markets-Coursera/blob/master/Final_Project.pdf)

+🔴 Warning: This is not a financial advisor.
+Do not use this for investing or trading.
+It is for educational purposes.